 SymbologyCharting the correct security is critical.
 We've built in a number of options when it comes to symbology; choose the option that works best for your situation.

 Each client or organization using Chartworks is only allowed to select one of the following symbology methods and must use that protocol whenever rendering a chart.
 For example you are not allowed to sometimes pass your symbols using Option 1 and at other times use Option 2.

 Option 1: Exchange Symbol + Exchange CodeBy default, you can pass the official exchange symbol and the corresponding exchange code into the charts (method depends on which chart you are using) to plot your desired security.
 Each exchange has an official symbol for securities that trade on said exchange.
 Chartworks publishes a list of exchange codes, see the full list of supported exchange codes below.
-The combination of exchange symbol and exchange code creates a unique pair that allows Markit On Demand to chart the correct security.
+The combination of exchange symbol and exchange code creates a unique pair that allows Markit Digital to chart the correct security.

 An extra word on the exchange codes.
 These codes are specific to Chartworks, we try and use to most common acronym/abbreviation for an exchange but our codes may vary slightly vs other sources so please check our list.

 If you do not have easy access to an exchange symbol set or you do not wish to maintain such a symbol set see Option 2 & 3.

 - "NYSE" for New York Stock Exchange (USA)

 - "NSQ" for NASDAQ (USA)